Astrophysics (Index)About

 m1-m2 = -2.5 log10 I1/I2

-Traditionally, the (logarithmic) magnitudes have been scaled with zero for Vega's magnitude (the Vega system), but current scale-specifications define specific flux density measurements as zero, a reason being Vega, like many stars, is a little bit variable.
-Thus now zero is taken as either an average of Vega's magnitude over time, or a fixed brightness, now generally that defined by the AB system.
+Traditionally, the (logarithmic) magnitudes have been scaled such that zero indicates the star, Vega's magnitude (the Vega system), but current scale-specifications define specific flux density measurements as zero magnitude, a reason being Vega, like many stars, is a little bit variable.
+Thus now zero is taken as either a determination of the average of Vega's magnitude taken over time, or a standardized arbitrary flux density, commonly that of the AB system.
+(When using or comparing magnitudes, it is vital to take into account which of these is being used.)
 The above examples are apparent magnitudes, the magnitude as viewed from Earth, which is the typical meaning of magnitude when not qualified or in context.
 Absolute magnitude is defined as the apparent magnitude a star would have if it were 10 parsecs from Earth (the Sun's is +4.83).
-Bolometric magnitude is specifically a magnitude including all EMR wavelengths, i.e., including radio, infrared, etc. Magnitudes of stars are often cited for specific passbands or differences between passbands (color indices).
+Bolometric magnitude is specifically a magnitude including all EMR wavelengths, i.e., including radio, infrared, etc. Magnitudes of stars are often cited for specific passbands or differences between those of a pair of passbands (such differences are termed color indices).
 With no such qualifications or context, it is best to assume magnitude means the apparent visual magnitude, an estimation of what you would see, using the V band.

 Magnitudes are cited for stars and other point sources, and also for extended sources, in which case they can be cited for the radiative flux from the entire source (e.g., as is cited above for the Sun, all the light from the object reaching us).
 A surface brightness (either of the entire source or of some portion of it) can be cited as the magnitude per unit solid angle, which is often used in describing galaxies.